-5.11 Right to Review
+5.11 Right to Appeal

-Where a tenant or leaseholder requests a review of any aspect of a recharge invoice, the review will be carried out by the line manager or supervisor of the person who authorised the rechargeable item.
-The review will be carried out within 15 working days of receiving the request for a review.
-If the tenant or leaseholder is not satisfied with the outcome of the review, they are to make a Formal Complaint, under the council's Complaints Procedure.
+Where a tenant or leaseholder requests an appeal of any aspect of a recharge invoice, the appeal will be carried out by the line manager or supervisor of the person who authorised the rechargeable item.
+The appeal will be carried out within 15 working days of receiving the request for an appeal.
+If the tenant or leaseholder is not satisfied with the outcome of the appeal, they are to make a formal complaint, under the council's Complaints Procedure.